w3c/wcag-act-rules/content/auto-update-text-efbfc7.md

 _There are no major accessibility support issues known for this rule._

 ## Background

+The 10 minute time span in the applicability is arbitrary.
+It is selected so that testing this rule would not become impractical.
+This 10 minute constraint is not included in WCAG.
+Content that changes less frequently may fail success criteria 2.2.2 without failing this rule.

 - [Understanding Success Criterion 2.2.2: Pause, Stop, Hide][sc 2.2.2]
 - [G186: Using a control in the Web page that stops moving, blinking, or auto-updating content][g186]